How to upload assignments with Python

 • head: The ID of the paper.

-• tail: The reviewers profile ID.
+• tail: The reviewer's profile ID.

 • readers: List containing: venue ID, assigned SAC ID, assigned AC ID, the assigned reviewer's profile ID.